aisi-iman/compute-spend-analysis/README.md

 4. Review tag compliance monthly
 5. Track savings vs. target KPIs

+### Tagging Requirements

+To ensure accurate cost attribution and avoid untagged spend appearing in reports:

+- **Capacity Block purchases**: Add the tag `Component: capacity-block` to all EC2 Capacity Block reservations.
+This ensures capacity block costs are properly categorized rather than showing as "untagged" in cost breakdowns.

 ## Key Insights from Current Data

 Based on your latest report: